 Football Alberta Bowl

-HERE is the DRAFT ASAA Football Playoff Schedule.
-The final schedule will be posted on October 5, 2021
+HERE is the FINAL ASAA Football Playoff Schedule.

 Please see the attached List of Registered Teams

 The playing rules used by the ASAA football shall be those endorsed by the Canadian Amateur Football Association.

 Note: Schools and leagues are responsible for complying with the safety standards regarding equipment.
 These standards are stipulated in Rule 1, Section 11, Uniforms and Equipment, Articles 1, 2, 3 and 4 of the Canadian Amateur Football Rulebook.

 6-man football shall be an official variation of 12 man football.

 The rules for 12 man football established by Canadian Amateur Football Association will apply to 6-man, with the following exceptions: